EjupiAlked/COMP1202/README.md

 Smart Home Simulator (coursework Programming 1, University of Southampton)

 ## Coursework Aims
--Understand how to construct simple classes and implement methods.
+* Understand how to construct simple classes and implement methods.
--Are able to take simple pseudo-code descriptions and construct working Java code from them.
+* Are able to take simple pseudo-code descriptions and construct working Java code from them.
--Can write a working program to perform a complex task.
+* Can write a working program to perform a complex task.
--Have an understanding of object oriented programming.
+* Have an understanding of object oriented programming.
--Can correctly use polymorphism and I/O.
+* Can correctly use polymorphism and I/O.
--Can write code that it is understandable and conforms to good coding practice
+* Can write code that it is understandable and conforms to good coding practice

 ## Specification
 The aim of this coursework is to construct a simple simulation of the energy consumption- and energy